bitcraze/aideck-gap8-examples/docs/test-functions/wifi-streamer.md

 # Wifi video streamer

-This example streams JPEG images from the GAP8 connected camera to a socket connected on WiFI
+This example streams JPEG images from the GAP8 connected camera to a socket connected on WiFI.
+This concerns the example in *GAP8/test_functionalities/wifi_jpeg_streamer/*

 ## Prerequisites
 * GAP8 flashed with the source in ```/GAP8/test_functionalities/wifi_jpeg_streamer```